 Existing ACH processing clients:

-, you may use that value in this field.
+When sending anACH_REFUNDtransaction, if you have a previously assigned<CryptpayTransactionId>, you may use that value in this field.

 โ ๏ธ This guidance applies only to refund transactions.
 All other transaction types (e.g.,

-) are subject to time-based restrictions and typically cannot reference legacy transactions after migration.
+CAPTURE,CANCEL,VOID) are subject to time-based restrictions and typically cannot reference legacy transactions after migration.
 Validate that refunds are accepted using legacy IDs before going live.

 Used to group a set of recurring transactions.
 Accepts any name/value pairs.